YousafGrewal/Unity-Scene-Switcher/README.md

-# 🎬 Scene Switcher Pro
+# 🎬 Screen Switcher – Fast Scene Navigation

 Screen Switcher – Fast Scene Navigation is a lightweight but powerful Unity Editor extension that makes switching between scenes faster, easier, and more colorful.